Main Topics: Module 9

-Overview of the main topics you will encounter in Unit 9.
+Overview of the main topics you will encounter in Module

 Nice Bryce: Stories in Sediment

-• Weathering changes large rocks into small pieces and salts.
+• We saw earlier that weathering changes large rocks into small pieces and salts.

-• After being transported, these small pieces and salts are deposited as sediment.
+• And we saw that after being transported, these small pieces and salts are deposited as sediment.

-• Sediment is slowly changed to sedimentary rock.
+• Sediment, then, is slowly changed to sedimentary rock.

 • Transformation is NOT magic, but happens because: